 For some people, taking some mineral oil when constipated can be very helpful.
 The oil serves as a wax, and this makes bowel movements less straining.
-If you see your dog experiencing some constipation problems you might consider giving him or her the same substance.
+If you see your dog experiencing some constipation problems you might consider giving him or her the same substance to help them.

 Stop!
-But before doing so, you should find out first if mineral oil is safe for your pet dog or not.
+Before doing so, you should find out first if mineral oil is safe for your pet dog or not.
 Don’t make a big mistake!
 There is important information here that you need to know.

 Mineral oil will rob your dog’s body of all the healthy nutrients inside.
 You see, mineral oil is a substance that falls under the category of being a lipid solvent.
-What that means is that is absorbs the nutrients inside the dog’s body just like a magnet.
-And when that happens, the internal mechanisms in your dog’s body will be disrupted as the mineral oil interferes with the normal absorption processes.
+What that means is that it absorbs the nutrients inside a dogs’ body just like a sponge.
+When that happens, the internal mechanisms in your dog’s body will be disrupted as the mineral oil interferes with the normal absorption processes.
 Constipation could then be the least of your dog’s troubles.

 Can I Give My Dog Mineral Oil?
 Answer: No

-Moreover, mineral oil is stored permanently inside the dog’s body as the substance attaches to the inner linings of the dog’s system.
+Mineral oil is stored permanently inside the dog’s body as the substance attaches to the inner linings of the dog’s system.
 This situation can then lead to serious cases of inflammations such as granuloma inflammation (a type of skin inflammation).
 This is one of the worst things you can give your dog if they are constipated.

 Causes of Constipation

-Instead of finding ways to treat constipation in dogs, it would be better if you simply try to avoid situations that can lead to your pet’s constipation.
-As a diet without sufficient fiber can be the main cause of this problem, you can simply switch to a new diet (or dog food) that has more fiber contents.
-Just make sure that you don’t make any sudden changes in your dog’s diet as this can lead to diarrhea.
+Instead of finding ways to treat constipation in dogs, it would be better if you simply try to avoid situations that can lead to your pet’s constipation in the first place.
+A diet without sufficient fiber can be the main cause of this problem.
+In such a case you can simply switch to a new diet, or better dog food, that has more fiber content.
+Just make sure that you don’t make any sudden changes to your dog’s diet as this can lead to diarrhea.